 - advertise any promotion likely to indicate that alcoholic drinks cost less than is usually charged

 - advertise outside your venue the

 - price of alcoholic drinks at your venue

 - availability of free alcoholic drinks or multiple drinks (e.g. 2-for-1 drinks).

 Significant penalties apply to licensees or staff who do not promote or serve alcohol responsibly.

 If someone is injured due to unsafe drinking practices in your venue, you risk additional fines, closure and civil action.
 Read Guideline 60: unacceptable liquor practices and promotions in licensed venues to learn which practices are unacceptable.

 For licensees operating pubs or hotels in the Brisbane City Council area, there are extra regulations.
 View compliance for licensees in the Brisbane City Council area for more information.

-The penalties listed below are current as at 1 July 2021.
-This value changes each year.
+The penalties listed below are current as at 1 July.
+The values change each year on this date.